Graph-Theoretic Framework for Unified Analysis of Observability and Data Injection Attacks in the Smart Grid: State Estimation and Observability

-If such a measurement assignment that yields a spanning tree over the power network $\mathcal{G}$ can be found, the power system will be observable (and vice versa).
+If a measurement assignment yields a spanning tree over the power network $\mathcal{G}$, then the power system will be observable (and vice versa).
 Fig.~\ref{fig:IEEE14Bus} shows an example of measurement assignments over the IEEE 14-bus system.
-This figure shows the tree branches (marked in solid red lines) to which measurement where assigned as part of the measurement assignment function.
-The measurements that were assigned to each one of these branches are identified using dashed arrow lines originating from the assigned measurement and pointing to the line to which this measurement is assigned.
-This tree is formed of branches $\{1,\,2,\,4,\,6,\,8,\,9,\,10,\,12,\,13,\,15,\,16,\,17,\,19\}$ and spans the whole vertex set $\mathcal{N}$ of the power system graph $\mathcal{G}$, and hence, is a spanning tree.
+This figure shows the tree edges (marked in solid red lines) to which measurement where assigned as part of the measurement assignment function.
+The measurements that were assigned to each one of these edges are identified using dashed arrow lines originating from the assigned measurement and pointing to the line to which this measurement is assigned.
+This tree is formed of edges $\{1,\,2,\,4,\,6,\,8,\,9,\,10,\,12,\,13,\,15,\,16,\,17,\,19\}$ and spans the whole vertex set $\mathcal{N}$ of the power system graph $\mathcal{G}$, and hence, is a spanning tree.
 As a result, since this measurement assignment yields a spanning tree, then the available set of measurements renders the system observable.